Kurd Mountain: Location and description

 Kurd Mountain is a part of the Limestone Massif of northwestern Syria.
 The mountain is a southern continuation into the Aleppo plateau of the highlands on the western part of the Aintab plateau.
 The valley of River Afrin surrounds Kurd Mountain from east and south and separates it from the plain of Aʻzāz and Mount Simeon to the east, and from Mount Harim to the south.
 The valley of River Aswad separates Mount Kurd from Mount Amanus to the west.

-In Syria, it is among the four "ethnic mountains" of western Syria, along with al-Ansariyah mountains ("Mountain of the Alawites"), Jabal Turkman ("Mountain of the Turkmens") and Jabal al-Duruz ("Mountain of the Druze").

 The main town is Afrin (Efrîn in Kurdish), in Syria.
 The area is known for its olive growing and charcoal production.
-The majority of the Kurd-Dagh population are Hanafi-Muslims, while most Syrian Kurds are Shafiite-Muslims.
+The majority of the Kurd-Dagh population are Sunni Hanafi-Muslims, while most Syrian Kurds are Sunni Shafiite-Muslims.
 Yazidis also have a presence in the region.

 Demographics

+The district (Kaza) of Kurd Dagh had a population of 21,823 in the census of the State of Aleppo in 1922.

 As the Kurd Dagh was governed by the French, several Kurdish tribes were living in the area.
 From the 1800s onwards, there have settled several Kurds from the Kurd Dagh to Aleppo.
-In the 1930s, Kurdish Alevis who fled the persecution of the Turkish Army during the Dersim Massacre, settled in Mabeta.
+In the 1930s, Kurdish Alevis who fled the persecution of the Turkish Armed Forces during the Dersim Massacre, settled in Mabeta.

 Etymology

-In 1977 the Kurd Dagh was renamed into the Arabic Jabal al-`Uruba in accordance with decree 15801, which banned non-Arabic place names.
+Kurd Mountain is known locally as Çîyayê Kurmênc meaning “Mountain of the Kurmanj” after the name of the spoken dialect in the region called Kurmanji, which is one of the Kurdish language dialects.